wasmCloud/examples/todo-backend/README.md

-# TodoMVC
+# TODO Backend

-This actor implements the [TodoMVC backend spec](https://github.com/TodoBackend/todo-backend-js-spec/blob/master/js/specs.js).
+This actor implements the [Todo backend spec](https://github.com/TodoBackend/todo-backend-js-spec/blob/master/js/specs.js).

 This actor makes use of the HTTP server (`wasmcloud:httpserver`) capability, the key-value store capability (`wasmcloud:keyvalue`) and the logging capability (`wasmcloud:logging`).
 As usual, it is worth noting that this actor does _not_ know where its HTTP server comes from, nor does it know which key-value implementation the host runtime has provided.